Sunday, November 25, 2007

 Does party affiliation matter?

-Representative Ron Paul hedged recently when asked whether he'd support the Republican nominee, regardless of who it might be and it's a safe bet it won't be him.
+Representative Ron Paul hedged recently when asked whether he'd support the Republican nominee, regardless of who it might be.
+It's a safe bet it won't be him.

 Shirley Chisholm: Wikipedia